Portrait of Sergey Prokudin

 About

-I am a Senior Scientist at ETH Zürich, working at the intersection of computer vision, computer graphics, and machine learning.
+I am a senior scientist at ETH Zürich, working at the intersection of computer vision, computer graphics, and machine learning.
 My research focuses on representations of real-world 3D and 4D phenomena: reconstructing geometry, modelling motion, rendering photorealistic scenes, and extracting structure from visual observations.

 Research